spacetab-io/nsqio/README.md

 License
 -------

-The asyncnsq is offered under MIT license.
+The nsqio is offered under MIT license.